zjnolen/PopGLen/README.md

 possible and where the time saved is appreciable.
 These chunks are made to be a user configured size to allow tuning of run-times (i.e. more jobs, shorter runtimes vs fewer jobs, longer runtimes).

+SAF based analyses are done on variable and non-variable sites passing quality filters.
+This set is the same across all populations in the dataset.
+Beagle based analyses are done on a SNP set that is constant across all populations, determined from the output of the Beagle file for the whole dataset.
+Pruning is done on the whole dataset beagle file and the same pruned sites are used for all populations.

 Additionally, all analyses can be repeated with samples subsampled to a lower user configured depth.
 This helps to ensure results are not simply due to